pr2502/ra-multiplex/README.md

 # same on its machine as on ra-multiplex's machine. if you want to run the
 # server on a different computer it's theoretically possible but at least for
 # now you're on your own.
-listen = "127.0.0.1" # localhost

-# tcp port number on which ra-multiplex-server listens
 #
 # ports below 1024 will typically require root privileges and should be
-# avoided, this only needs to change if another application happens to collide
+# avoided, the default was picked at random, this only needs to change if
-# with ra-multiplex.
+# another application happens to collide with ra-multiplex.
-port = 27631 # random unprivileged port
+listen = ["127.0.0.1", 27631] # localhost & some random unprivileged port

+# ip address and port to which ra-multiplex will connect to
+#
+# this should usually just match the value of `listen`
+connect = ["127.0.0.1", 27631] # same as `listen`

 # default log filters
 #